You pull the hood release lever under the dash but nothing happens. The hood doesn’t pop up because it is stuck.

 Second, is released by pressing on the hood release tab under the hood.

 If your hood doesn’t open or close properly it can be because of dirt or rust in the hood latch mechanism or rust in the release cable.
 The good news is that typically it is not very hard to fix a hood problem.
 As soon as you start experiencing hood issues, it is best to address the issues as the problem may get worse over time.

 Mercedes-Benz Hood Release Pull Handle BrokenIf the hood release pull tab is broken then you can use a stiff wire to put through the front grill and pull on the hood release.
 Once you open it, make sure to replace the Hood Release Handle.
 They can be purchased for under $15 on Amazon and can be replaced easily.

 You may be wondering what are some of the most common causes that will stop a hood from being able to open or close properly.

-Your Mercedes-Benz hood latch may get stuck or sticks due to lack of lubrication.
+Your Mercedes-Benz hood latch may get stuck or stuck due to a lack of lubrication.
 That is why it is important to keep the dirt off the hood latch and the hood release cable.
-The latch can get sticky due to dust, dirt and rust.
+The latch can get sticky due to dust, dirt, and rust.
 The cable can also get sticky.

 Another problem with a hood that will not open is that it may be damaged.
 This typically happens after an accident.
 Even a small misalignment of the hood may cause the hood to not close or open properly.
 In this case, you should try to properly align the hood.
 If that is not possible, you can adjust the hood stop pins on each side of the hood.
 They can be adjusted up and down.
 Try to adjust them down to see if your hood will open and close with no problems.
 Make sure to not lower them too much as that can cause the hood to vibrate when you drive.

-Your hood may not open because of damage to the latch or also due to bend hook on the hood itself.
+Your hood may not open because of damage to the latch or also due to a bend of a hook on the hood itself.
 Make sure the hook on the hood is not damaged or bent.

 Trick To Help You Open A Stuck Car Hood